-(SINGLE HEIGHT, TRIPLE WIDTH)
+POWER SUPPLY(+3.6 VOLT) TYPE W705 (SINGLE HEIGHT, TRIPLE WIDTH)

 This inexpensive power supply is of primary use in conjunction with the W706 and W707 teletype modules.
-The output can supply up to 1.5 amp at a nominal voltage of 3.6 volts.
-Voltage regulation for variable loading is provided and output ripple is less than 40 mv.
+The output can supply up to 1 amp at a nominal voltage of 3.6 volts.
+Voltage regulation for variable loading is not provided, however, under approximate constant loads the internal filters will minimize supply voltage noise.
 It is recommended that this supply be located where air flow is not restricted.
-Power dissipation is a maximum of 15 watts, depending on load current.
+Power dissipation is 6-10 watts, depending on load current.
+This supply should have a minimum output load of 200 ma.

-POWER: +10(A) 200 ma. plus load current
+POWER: +10v(A)/1 amp.